Personal Injury

 5 – Internal Injuries

-Additionally, internal bleeding can occur without any visible signs on the body, making these injuries life-threatening if not diagnosed and treated promptly.
+Internal bleeding can occur without any visible signs on the body, making these injuries life-threatening if not diagnosed and treated promptly.
 Seatbelts, while crucial for safety, can also sometimes contribute to internal injuries during a high-speed impact by putting pressure on the torso.

 6 – Chest Injuries

 Chest injuries are frequently reported in car accidents, especially when the impact causes the chest to collide with the steering wheel, dashboard, or seatbelt.
 Injuries to the chest can range from bruising and broken ribs to more severe conditions such as a collapsed lung or cardiac injuries.
-Airbags can help reduce the severity of chest injuries, but in certain situations, they can also contribute to minor injuries such as abrasions or burns.
+Airbags can help reduce the severity of chest injuries, but in certain situations, they can also contribute to minor injuries such as bruising, abrasions, or burns.

 7 – Burns